gkjohnson/three-gpu-pathtracer/README.md

 The "matte" and "side" values must be updated explicitly.

+> **Note**
+> In order for volume transmission to work the "attenuationDistance" must be set to a value less than Infinity or "thickness" must be set to a value greater than 0.

 ## LightsInfoUniformStruct

 Helper uniform for encoding lights as texture data with count.